Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
-   Downgraded .NET Framework version from 4.5.1 to 4.5.
+   1. Downgraded .NET Framework version from 4.5.1 to 4.5;
+   2. Now the Microsoft ClearScript.V8 requires `msvcp140.dll` assembly from the Visual C++ Redistributable for Visual Studio 2015.

    =============
    DOCUMENTATION